Mathématique: Chapter 59

 “You want to elaborate on that?”
 Mitchell asked.

 “Yeah.
 He’s your classic Nightmare Bar Fight,” Sheppard said.
-“Mostly untrained, but not afraid to get hurt.
-At all.
-Can take a hit surprisingly well.
-Keeps coming even after taking a lot of damage.
-He’s the guy that’s smashing bottles on the edge of the bar or pulling your sidearm when you’re trying to restrain him.
+“Mostly untrained, not afraid to get hurt.
+Takes a hit surprisingly well.
+Keeps coming.
+He’s the guy smashing bottles on the edge of the bar or pulling your sidearm when you’re restraining him.
 And that was before he had three hours of close quarters combat training with me.
 He got better over the course of those three hours.
 A lot better.”

 Young raised his eyebrows, locking eyes with Mitchell.

 “Rush,” Mitchell repeated.
-“The guy who developed heat exhaustion in his own apartment.
+“The math prof who developed heat exhaustion in his own apartment.
 That Rush.”

-“Hey,” Sheppard said, voice dark and smooth.
+“Hey,” Sheppard said, dark and smooth.
 “I get that’s the party line around here.
 He told me as much.
-But I was in the field with this guy and—” Sheppard pressed two fingers down against the surface of the table, “in my professional opinion?
-We don’t want to end up getting physical with him.
+But I was in the field with him and—” Sheppard pressed his fingertips to the surface of the table, “—in my professional opinion?
+We don’t want to get physical with him.
 He’s not easy to handle.
 He doesn’t stop.
 The odds guns get pulled are high.
 The odds that a gun deters him are low.
-If he manages to pull a gun on a member of this team I think the odds that he also pulls the trigger are at least twenty percent.
+If he pulls a gun on a member of this team, the odds he also pulls the trigger are at least twenty percent.
 At least.”

 “And if he won’t come,” Sheppard said, “we let him go.
-We let him go and we keep tabs on him.”
+We keep tabs on him.”

 “If he even shows,” Vala added.

 Mitchell sighed.
-“This is going to be a long briefing, isn’t it?”
+“This is gonna be a long briefing, isn’t it?”

-“Yup,” Carter said, crunching on a chocolate espresso bean she’d pulled from somewhere.
+“Yup.”
+Carter crunched down on a chocolate espresso bean.
 “Real long.”

-The morning was cold.
-Young shivered in his blazer.
+The morning was cold, and he shivered in his blazer.

-The back alley where his little counter-insurgency team had been placed was deserted and confirmed free of cameras by a quick sweep from the Odyssey.
-Young’s two junior officers and one civilian consultant stood huddled together, near a dumpster, looking to him for orders.
+The back alley where his little counterinsurgency team had been placed was deserted and confirmed free of cameras by a quick sweep from the Odyssey.
+Young’s two junior officers and civilian consultant stood huddled together, near a dumpster, looking to him for orders.

 Their phones all buzzed simultaneously.
-Young pulled his from his pocket to see Sheppard’s text on the group thread
+Young pulled his from his pocket to see Sheppard had texted the group thread.

 ::Nidus in place::

-“Okay,” Young said, glancing up at his team.
+“Okay.”
+Young looked up at his team.
 “James, you’re first.
 Plant yourself near the front entrance.”

-She nodded, then turned to go, the outline of her flak jacket almost invisible under her blue sweatshirt.
-Her hair was pulled up into a ponytail that sat high on her head, and she had a backpack slung over one shoulder containing tear gas, flash grendades, a zat, zip ties, and two copies of Cosmo, leant to her by Vala.
-Her jeans concealed the small sidearm she wore in an ankle holster.
+She nodded, then turned to go.
+The outline of her flak jacket was almost invisible under her blue sweatshirt.
+Her hair was pulled into a ponytail that sat high on her head.
+She had a backpack slung over one shoulder, containing tear gas, flash grenades, a Zat, zip ties, and two copies of Cosmo, leant to her by Vala.
+Her jeans concealed a small sidearm at her ankle.

-Greer gave her a bit of a lead, then followed.
-He was dressed in jeans, a sweater, and a blazer, with a sidearm in a concealed holster under one arm.
-He had a knife strapped to one ankle, and he carried a laptop case containing both a zat and an actual laptop.
+Greer gave her a short lead, then followed.
+He wore jeans, a sweater, and a blazer, his weapon in a concealed holster under one arm.
+He had a knife strapped to his ankle, and he carried a messenger bag big enough to accommodate a laptop and a Zat.

-Given Ginn’s minimal orientation and lack of familiarity with local customs, Young had wanted to keep her with him.
-This had made for a—well, a slightly uncomfortable cover story.
+Given Ginn’s bare-bones orientation and unfamiliarity with Earth, Young had wanted to keep her with him.
+This made for a slightly uncomfortable cover story.

-Young was dressed like an academic—jeans and a dress shirt with a blazer overtop, concealing a sidearm.
-Between the hair and the cane, he damn well looked the part, he supposed.
-Ginn was dressed like a high school student, her look complete with a lavender hoodie and a pale green backpack, loaded up with the same equipment James was packing.
+Young was dressed like an academic: jeans and a button-down shirt, with a blazer overtop, concealing a sidearm.
+Between his hair and the cane, he damn well looked the part, he supposed.
+Ginn was dressed like a high school student, complete with a lavender hoodie and a pale green backpack, loaded up with the same equipment James was packing.
 Someone had curled her hair.

 “Who did the—” Young trailed off, motioning at his own head.

 “Vanessa.
-She said it would make me look younger and less serious,” Ginn said solemnly.
+She said it would make me look younger and less serious,” Ginn replied solemnly.

 Young gave her a half smile.
 “Happy birthday, kid,” he said.